olifrost/olifrost.github.io/_posts/2019-02-10-gettygirlfriend.md

 And that's when I realised.

-There isn't *one person* for all of us.
+There isn't just *one person* for each of us.

 There are lots of very similar, almost identical people, who will do just fine.